tommy-ly/MVC-Monitor/README.md

 To install the database and configure the NHibernate repository:
 * Create two new databases MvcMonitor and MvcMonitorTest, for live and tests.
 * Run the baseline database script found in MVC-Monitor\MvcMonitor.WebApp\DatabaseMigrations
-* Modify the connection string called MvcMonitor to point to the live database (MvcMonitor) you just created
+* In web.config, modify the connection string called MvcMonitor to point to the live database (MvcMonitor) you just created
 * In web config change the setting under configuration / appSettings / ErrorRepository value to 'NHibernateRepository'
 * In the test project open hibernate.cfg.xml and change the connection.connection_string property to point to the test database (MvcMonitorTest)
 * Unignore all the tests under MvcMonitor.Tests/Repositories/NhibernateRepositoryTests